aayush-rath/kitchen_bot/README.md

 - [ ] Write the code to perform semantic segmentation

 ### Path Planning
+- [ ] Learn and look into the moveit package
 - [ ] Perform Path planning on the 6 DOF Arm
 - [ ] Perform Path Planning on the AMR
 - [ ] Perform Joint path planning for both Arm and AMR